USEPA/EPANET-legacy-user-interface/Readme.txt

 different formats.

-The code has been compiled successfully with the Professional Version of Embarcadero's Delphi 10 or with the Delphi 10 Starter Version in combination with Steema's TeeChart components.
+The code has been compiled successfully with the Professional Version of Embarcadero's Delphi 10 or with the Delphi 10 Community Edition in combination with Steema's TeeChart components.
 The executable produced from this code is named epanet2w.exe and works together with the following files that are all part of the EPANET 2 distribution package: